Living allowance for Ukrainian refugees

 • Money for clothing and personal expenses

-• Money for food and drink: You only receive money for food and drink if you do not get meals in your municipal shelter.
+• Money for food and drink.
 Small families receive a higher amount per person than larger families.

 • Extra allowance for refugees living with a host family.
-This is for example for the use of public transport, visiting family or participating in sports.
-You can also use the extra amount to contribute to the expenses of your host family.
+You can use the extra amount to contribute to the expenses of your host family.
 This is not mandatory.

 Living allowance: monthly amounts per person